technology-toolbox/website/content/blog/jjameson/2011/01/30/web-standards-design-with-sharepoint-part-3.md

 Last week I received the following comment on [a blog post I wrote last year](/blog/jjameson/2010/01/30/web-standards-design-with-moss-2007-part-1) regarding Web standards design with Microsoft         Office SharePoint Server (MOSS) 2007:

 1. <cite>"The Media Guy"</cite>
+   {{< blockquote "font-italic" >}}

-> Great article.. was very helpful.
+Great article.. was very helpful.
 I used 960.gs for my master page as well and all                     is good.
 I am now creating a 3 column page layout .
 I need a grid\_3 (left), grid\_6                     (middle), and a grid\_3 (right).
 I would like these all to be blank web part zones.
 I started off with the "Blank web part page" as a template but it is using nested                     Tables and really hard to look at.
 Do you have any advice for a starting a page                     layout based on 960.gs?

+{{< /blockquote >}}

 Rather than trying to explain to "The Media Guy" how to create a page layout based         on the [960 Grid System](http://960.gs/), this weekend I revisited the         sample I started creating last year as a follow-up to my original post.
 However,         to keep things as simple as possible -- while still demonstrating valuable, "real         world" concepts -- I updated the master page and page layouts for "Fabrikam Technologies"         based on the out-of-the-box Collaboration Portal site definition (which has a fair         amount of content populated by default).
 [Originally, my Web standards demo site         was based on the Internet site for the fictitious "Adventure Works" bicycle company.]